5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Fixing_AOAC_Machines/iiii AOAC wake-up method/README.md

 ## Description

 The ***SSDT-DeepIdle*** patch can put the machine into a deep idle state therby extending the standby time.
 However, it also makes waking up the machine more difficult and requires a special method.
-See "Power Idle Management" for more information on ***SSDT-DeepIdle***. **This method** resets the wake-up state** via a custom patch.
+See "Power Idle Management" for more information on ***SSDTDeep-Idle***. **This method** resets the wake-up state via a custom patch.

 ## Wake-up Method: Power button